esingokgoz/Liri/README.md

 How to Run a Command & Command Results:
 1) Spotify
-Spotify command: node liri.js spotify-this-song '<song name here>' Spotify command will show the following information about the song in your terminal/bash window
+  Spotify command: node liri.js spotify-this-song <song name here>
+  Spotify command will show the following information about the song in your terminal/bash window
     - Artist(s)
     - The song's name
     - A preview link of the song from Spotify
     - The album that the song is from

   ** If no song title is entered, then default will display ("The Sign", by Ace of Base)